EivindArvesen/b3/README.md

 BlaBlaBlog also needs a database called 'blablablog' to exist, and you need to customize the dotenv-file in the project root.
 Then run `php artisan migrate` in the project root.

-To populate your database with your markdown blog posts, run `composer dump-autoload`, and then run `php artisan db:seed` (i.e. in your git post-receive script on the server).
+To populate your database with your markdown blog posts, run (`composer dump-autoload`, IF CLASSES HAVE BEEN MODIFIED, and then) run `php artisan db:seed` (i.e. in your git post-receive script on the server).

 <!--